RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 # Managing Dashboards

+You can extend the list of predefined default dashboards by creating your own custom dashboards.
+This section describes dashboards' list management.

 ## Creating Dashboards

 You can create a new custom dashboard either from scratch or from any of already existing dashboards.